 Semiconductor Manufacturing

-- H2S produces semiconductors, which are used to selectively etch silicon dioxide layers from silicon wafers.
+- H2S produces semiconductors, which selectively etch silicon dioxide layers from silicon wafers.

 - It is also used in making metal sulphides, which are used in manufacturing electronic components.